Dynamics-Adaptive Continual Reinforcement Learning via Progressive Contextualization: Conclusion and Future Work

 \section{Conclusion and Future Work}

-In this article, we present a continual reinforcement learning framework named DaCoRL as a viable solution to the challenge of dynamics adaptibility in continuous spaces.
-The goal of DaCoRL is to continuously adapt the RL agent's behavior towards the changing environment, which can be regarded as a sequence of tasks, and to minimize the catastrophic forgetting of previously learned tasks.
-To this end, DaCoRL employs an incremental context detection module to categorize the stream of tasks into a set of distinct contexts using online Bayesian infinite Gaussian mixture clustering.
-It also simultaneously optimizes a context-conditioned policy with an expandable multihead neural network, in conjunction with a knowledge distillation regularization term, to avoid the interference both between and within contexts.
-A key advantage of our method is that it can achieve incremental context instantiation in a fully online manner without requiring any external information to explicitly signal environmental changes.
-Meanwhile, it only relies on a single policy network to accomplish effective continual learning in dynamic environments.
+In this article, we present a CRL framework named DaCoRL as a viable solution for the agent to successfully conduct continual learning in dynamic environments.
+The goal of DaCoRL is to continuously adapt the RL agent's behavior towards the changing environment, and to minimize the catastrophic forgetting of previously learned tasks.
+To this end, we employs an incremental context detection module to categorize the stream of tasks into a set of distinct contexts using online Bayesian infinite Gaussian mixture clustering.
+Then, a context-conditioned policy with an expandable multihead neural network are optimized, in conjunction with a knowledge distillation regularization term, to avoid the interference among tasks both between and within contexts.
+A key profit of our method is that it can achieve incremental context instantiation in a fully online manner without requiring any external information to explicitly signal environmental changes.
+Meanwhile, it only relies on a single policy network to accomplish effective continual learning in dynamic environments and can be easily coupled with any other policy-based RL algorithms.
 Experiments on several continuous control tasks confirm that DaCoRL can significantly outperform state-of-the-art algorithms in terms of the stability, overall performance and generalization ability.

-While REINFORCE and PPO are used as the underlying RL algorithms in the current experimental studies, our proposed framework is versatile and can be easily coupled with any other policy-based RL algorithms.
-A promising direction for future work is to develop an efficient strategy that can facilitate the positive backward transfer during the CRL process to make the current learning in turn further improve the performance on the learned tasks.
-Another direction is to address more challenging and realistic cases, such as learning in intensively changing environments where environment changes may happen between consecutive episodes \cite{wang2019incremental2}.
+This article mainly address the dynamic environment scenarios with abrupt changes between tasks.
+A promising direction for future work is to explore more challenging cases, including subtle variation from one task to another, or intensively changing environments where the changes may happen between consecutive episodes.
+Another direction is to develop an efficient strategy that can facilitate the forward and backward transfer during the CRL training process.

 \begin{IEEEbiography}[{ }]{Tiantian Zhang} received the B.Sc. degree in automation from the Department of Information Science and Technology, Central South University, Changsha, China, in 2015, and the M.Sc. degree in control engineering from the Department of Automation, Tsinghua University, Beijing, China, in 2018, where she is currently pursuing the Ph.D. degree in control science and engineering.